 Questions & Answers

-I made watermelon jelly and I am now waiting for it to harden up.
-It still looks like water flowing.
+I made watermelon jelly, and I am waiting for it to harden.
+It still looks watery.
 What can I do?

 When making watermelon jelly, it is important to use pectin for sugar-free recipes as it will create a more viscous jelly than regular pectin.
 Another step that can affect the ability of the jelly to form is the length of the boiling step.
 If your jelly has not formed after cooling on the counter, it is best to discard it and try again.Helpful 5